Immune Thrombocytopenia in Children

 What are the signs and symptoms of immune thrombocytopenia?

-Your child's signs and symptoms will depend on his platelet count.
-He may have no symptoms if his platelet levels are normal.
-He may have any of the following:
+Your child's signs and symptoms will depend on his or her platelet count.
+Your child may have no symptoms if his or her platelet levels are normal.
+He or she may have any of the following if his or her platelet level is low:

 - Bruising or red or purple spots on the skin or mucus membranes